AI Release Engineering

 Why AI Systems Require a Different Release Model

 Traditional software behaves identically given the same inputs.
 AI does not.
-That single difference invalidates most conventional deployment assumptions.
+That single difference weakens many conventional deployment assumptions.

 New in the AI era